inttter/mdbadges-cli/CONTRIBUTING.md

     <type>[optional scope]: <description>
     ```

-* If you would like to also use emoji in your commit messages, you should try to adhere to the [Gitmoji][] emoji's, as they are most commonly used, as well as other miscellaneous emoji's, which you can decide on what they should be represneted by.
+* If you would like to also use emoji in your commit messages, you should try to adhere to the [Gitmoji][] emoji's, as they are most commonly used, as well as other miscellaneous emoji's, which you can decide on what they should be represented by.
 For example:

     ```
     ✨ feat: add GitHub badge